aayushk614/Mosquito-Net/README.md

 This work
 has been published in [Expert Systems](https://onlinelibrary.wiley.com/journal/14680394).

-Automatic classification of AD using classical machine learning approaches can be performed using the framework available here:
+Automatic classification of malaria infected blood smears deep learning approaches can be performed using the framework available here:
 <https://malaria.zyik.ml/>.